 While you should voluntarily return as soon as possible, it's often very helpful to obtain an attorney with military law experience prior to surrendering to military control.
-An experienced civilian attorney is able to contact military authorities on behalf of the AWOL/deserter, and negotiate (sort of a "plea bargain"), what will happen with the case once you return.
+An experienced civilian attorney can contact military authorities on behalf of the AWOL/deserter and negotiate (sort of a "plea bargain"), what will happen with the case once you return.
 There are several civilian lawyers available who specialize in military law.
 If you can't afford a civilian attorney, contact a military defense attorney at the military base you plan to turn yourself into.

 They can represent you for free.

 Depending upon your case, there is a difference between the article 85 UCMJ charge of desertion (which presumes the intent of never returning or avoiding hazardous or important duty) and simply being in deserter status (gone over thirty days) or AWOL (under thirty days) is major with regard to punishments.